codeheroics/pokemon-react/talk/presentation/slides-markdown.md

 ### So...
 If we add some constraints to React...

-Like saying that instead of divs, we now only have Views, which are flexbox containers Or saying that since we can't use CSS, we're going to style every component and give up the "Cascading" part
+* no HTML...
+But equivalents: Views, which are flexbox containers
+* no CSS, but elements we can style individually

+If we can use JSX, our HTML-like syntax, to compile to something other that HTML...

 --

-### We get React-Native
+### Then we get React-Native

 A way to write native apps for Android, iOS, the Universal Windows Platform, and even Ubuntu.

 --

-## So. remember our Pokemons?
+# So. remember our Pokedex?

 --